 Our Ambassadors

 We are proud of our ambassadors.
-We are supported by a team of fisrt-class ambassadors made up of marine biologist, deep divers, professional photographers, cave divers, etc, all of them good professionals, commited to the values and philosophy of DYNAMICNORD, and who are an example for many people.
+We are supported by a team of first-class ambassadors made up of marine biologist, deep divers, professional photographers, cave divers, etc, all of them good professionals, commited to the values and philosophy of DYNAMICNORD, and who are an example for many people.

 The relationship we have with our ambassadors is very important for us.
 The relationship of mutual trust validates our work and helps us to improve every day, both personally and professionally.